MicrosoftDocs/msteams-docs/msteams-platform/graph-api/proactive-bots-&-messages/graph-proactive-bots-&-messages.md

 ms.topic: Overview
 keywords: teams proactive messaging chat installation Graph
 ---
-# Use Microsoft Graph to enable proactive bot installation and messaging in Teams (Private Preview)
+# Enable proactive bot installation and messaging in Teams with Microsoft Graph(Private Preview)

 >[!NOTE]
 > Microsoft Graph private preview permissions may not achieve general availability status and currently should not be used in production.